Last Updated on

-In computer networking, a modem is a device used with computers (which use digital signals) to communicate with other devices over non-digital mediums like TV cables or telephone lines etc.
+In computer networking, a modem is a device used by digital devices (that use digital signals) to communicate with other devices over non-digital mediums like TV cables or telephone lines etc.

-Without any doubt, it is an important hardware in your home network if you’re using DSL or cable internet.
+Without any doubt, it is an important piece of hardware in your home network if you’re using DSL or cable internet.

 Different Types of Modem